 If you are a Go developer or you want to learn to extend/customize kubernetes, I would suggest you create your own operator using Golang.

 Learn Important Kubernetes Configurations

-So following are the some of the custom cluster configurations you should be aware of.
+So, here are some custom cluster configurations you should be aware of

 - Custom DNS server